Coreyml26/hello_world/README.md

 This is a little something about me.
 Let's try this again.
 I editted the wrong one.
-This is the edits file.